 Putting Ankylosing Spondylitis in Its Place: Remission

-Ankylosing spondylitis (AS) is a type of arthritis, an inflammatory disease that causes pain, stiffness, and swelling in the joints.
-AS most often affects the joints of the spine, which are more commonly known as vertebrae.
-Pain in the hips and shoulders is also common in people who have AS.
-Like other forms of arthritis, ankylosing spondylitis does not have a cure.
-However, treatment can manage symptoms, and may even put you into remission.
+Ankylosing spondylitis (AS) is a type of arthritis, an inflammatory disease that causes pain, stiffness, and swelling in the spine as well as some weight-bearing peripheral joints.
+AS most often affects the joints of the spine, which are commonly known as vertebrae.
+Pain in the hips, knees, and shoulders is also common in people who have AS.
+Like other forms of arthritis, AS doesn’t have a cure.
+However, treatment can manage symptoms and may even put AS into remission.